13 Serious Health Problems That Don’t Rule Out Life Insurance

-While some life insurance companies won’t consider applicants with Crohn’s Disease, there are several insurers that specialize in IBD (Intestinal Bowel Disease) coverage.
+While some life insurance companies won’t consider applicants with Crohn’s Disease, there are several insurers that specialize with applicants that haven neen diagnosed with some form of IBD (Intestinal Bowel Disease).

 This includes Crohn’s, Ulcerative Colitis, and other similar disorders.
 If you are 6 months or more removed from your diagnosis and the condition is being managed, you’re insurable.

 Seizures themselves are not usually life-threatening.
 It’s the accidents or injuries resulting from those seizures that are of concerns to life insurers.